CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ### Step 4: Configure Apple Developer Accounts (Apple ID)

-In Visual Studio
+In Visual Studio:

 1. Go to: Preferences, Publishing, Apple Developer Accounts.
 2. Add your Apple ID.

-### Step 5: Add the app configuration file and build
+### Step 5: Add the App Configuration File and Build

 1. Go to the folder containing your `msso_config.json` app configuration file, select it, and click **Copy the file to the directory**.